 In some cases you might be able to find pitch videos or demo webinars online that show how they tie their messaging into their sales pitch.
 If you can access any of these materials, try to also make note of how your competitor positions others in the market.
 Can you gather any clues about how they might deposition your product?
 If so, you’ll want to include that intel into your battlecard, with insights on how to correctly pivot the conversation back to your strengths.

 Trends over time can be hard to find, but are highly valuable in understanding a competitor’s strategic evolution.
 The act of sourcing and curating this intermittently over time can be a resource-heavy exercise.
 A competitive intelligence tool like Klue can help with the collection and curation of dynamic intel such as blog posts, paid SEM keywords, and news releases, in addition to monitoring competitor webpages.

-This card is part of our Overview Battlecard Template (click the image below to expand), which is a set of eight of the most commonly used cards we’ve seen across hundreds of battlecards.
+This card is part of our Overview Battlecard Template, which is a set of eight of the most commonly used cards we’ve seen across hundreds of battlecards.
 We’re covering each of these cards one by one in our series Competitive Battlecards 101.

 Ready for more?
 Next up in our series will be the “Track Record” card.
 Subscribe to Competitive Battlecards 101 and we’ll send you a new card each week to build your arsenal of competitive strategies.

 If you’ve come this far and you’re still looking for more on battlecards, download our Product Marketers Guide to Creating Battlecards That Win.

 Let's do it.
 Tell us a bit about yourself and we'll set up a time to wow you.Close

 We will let you know when we post new content.Close